auth0/docs/articles/rules/guides/redirect.md

 # Redirect Users from Rules

-[Rules](/rules) can be used to redirect users before an authentication transaction is complete.
+You can use [Rules](/rules) to redirect users before an authentication transaction is complete.
 This lets you implement custom authentication flows that require additional user interaction beyond the standard login form.
-Redirect Rules are commonly used to do [custom MFA (multifactor authentication)](/multifactor-authentication) in Auth0, but they can also be used for things like:
+Redirect rules are commonly used to do [custom MFA (multifactor authentication)](/multifactor-authentication) in Auth0, but they can also be used for things like:

 * Custom privacy policy acceptance, terms of service, and data disclosure forms.
 * Securely performing a one-time collection of additional required profile data.
 * Allowing remote Active Directory users to change their password.
 * Requiring users to provide additional verification when logging in from unknown locations.
+* Gather more information about your users than they provided at initial signup.

 For some examples of redirect Rules, check out our [Rules repo](https://github.com/auth0/rules/tree/master/redirect-rules) on GitHub.